kurt-krueckeberg/kurt-krueckeberg.github.io/_sources/intro.md.txt

 16. Reports of cheap land in other countries lured people to leave.

-## Some destination sites for the emigrants
+## Some Destination Sites for the Emigrants

 - Many from the crowded south of the German areas in the **1700s** moved to new Prussian lands opening in Pomerania, West and East